During the first few months of the year, it’s time to think about your Canadian tax return.

 Check for any deductions you can include, for example, eligible transit and healthcare expenses, or rent costs in Ontario.
 You can use these to reduce your assessable income, and therefore your tax liability.

 Additionally, you may be eligible for the GST/HST credit if your income is below a certain level.
 It varies from province to province, and you can calculate what may be owed to you here.
 In British Columbia, it’s combined with the provincial Low Income Climate Action Tax Credit.
-Use the tax calculator for Canada on this page to receive an estimate.

 - Questions about your Social Insurance Number?
 Read our SIN Canada guide